ExCL-Docs/excl-user-docs/quick-start-guides/ThinLinc.md

 2. Setup FoxyProxy\
     Install the FoxyProxy [Chrome extension](https://chrome.google.com/webstore/detail/foxyproxy-standard/gcknhkkoolaabfmlnjonogaaifnjlfnp) or [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/).

     Setup FoxyProxy by adding a new proxy for localhost on port 9090.
-Then add the regular expression url pattern `.*ftpn.ornl.gov:300/.*` to forward ThinLinc traffic to ExCL.
+Then add the regular expression URL pattern `.*\.ftpn\.ornl\.gov` to forward ThinLinc traffic to ExCL.
 3. Connect to the ThinLinc server using the links above.

 ## Accessing ThinLinc through ThinLinc Client